20 Reasons Why You Visit and Love India Travel

 12. Indian culture gift-giving

-We exchange gifts on every occasion, and even if someone visits home for a long time, it happened.
-A wedding is a very popular happening to exchange gifts.
+We exchange gifts on every occasion, and even if someone visits home for a long time, it happens.
+A wedding is a very popular way to exchange gifts.

 13. Shopping in India for tourists

-Shopping tourism is a very common thing in India.
-Especially in West Bengal, the market starts from the footpath.
-Around 10 million Hawker is doing business in India.
+Shopping tourism is common in India.
+In West Bengal, the market starts from the footpath.
+Around 10 million Hawkers do business in India.
 Handicraft items are popular all over the globe.
 Visit Charida village in Purulia, and you will get a lovely souvenir for your home.

 14. Indian railways

-Indian Railways is one of the largest state-run initiatives globally as it makes the final work of 1.4 million people and makes it the world’s largest civilian, industrial employer.
-The total railway workforce is larger than in some European states, Monaco, Liechtenstein, Luxembourg, and the Vatican.
+Indian Railways is one of the largest state-run initiatives globally, as it employs 1.4 million people and is the world’s largest civilian industrial employer.
+The total railway workforce is larger than in some European states, such as Monaco, Liechtenstein, Luxembourg, and the Vatican.

 15. Mountains in India